Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/tribal-warrior.md

 NoteIcon: monster
 BestiaryType: humanoid (any race)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 350, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Tribal Warrior](2-Mechanics/CLI/bestiary/humanoid/tribal-warrior.md)
 *Source: Monster Manual p.
 350, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden.
 Available in the SRD.*